 Overview Diagram

 An overview of the entire system can be seen below in Figure 1.
 One can split this into three systems, namely the servo arm seen to the left, the motor chassis on the bottom, and the controls system seen on the right.
-At the heart of our system, one can see the XBee Wi-Fi module with receives and sends information from the cloud service and the Arduino.
+At the heart of our system, one can see the XBee Wi-Fi module which receives and sends information from the cloud service and the Arduino.
 The Arduino itself will govern the controls of the motors as well as control of the arm.

 Figure 1.
 Overview of the Deliverable for the Project